avavavsf/Vehicle-Detection/report_writeup.md

 The code for this step is contained in lines 353 through 369 of the file called `detection_lib.py`.

 I recorded the positions of the positive detected cars from the trained classifer in each frame of the video.
 Then a heat map is created a heatmap from the positive detection, by summing up and recorded the heatmap of 10 sequential frame and apply a threshold of 5, I get a new heat map which is based on the detection of last 10 frame.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.  we assumed each blob corresponded to a vehicle, and finally we draw bounding boxes to cover the area of each blob detected.

+Here are some example output images(we did not apply the threshold on the heatmap because they are all signle frame):

+![alt text][image3]

 ---